digital-futures-academy/airport-challenge/my-approach/my-approach.md

 #### Acceptance Criteria

-As an air traffic controller
+As an air traffic controller;
-To ensure safety
+To ensure safety;
-I want to prevent landing when the airport is full
+I want to prevent landing when the airport is full;

 User Story 4:
 ---------

-As an air traffic controller
+As an air traffic controller;
-So I can get passengers on the way to their destination I want to instruct the airport to let a plane take off and confirm that it is no longer in the airport
+So I can get passengers on the way to their destination;
+I want to instruct the airport to let a plane take off and confirm that it is no longer in the airport;

 #### Nouns and verbs